2020 VW Golf 8 Officially Confirmed For October 24 Reveal

 Gallery: 2021 VW Golf GTE new spy photos

-In an e-mail sent to Motor1.com, VW says it will premiere the Mk8 on October 24 at a special event organized at home in Wolfsburg, Germany and scheduled to start at 18:00 CEST / 16:00 GMT / 12:00 EST. Under the banner of “Life Happens with a Golf,” the eighth iteration of the hugely popular compact hatchback aims to “set new standards with its unmistakable design, intelligent digitalization, networked assistance systems, and the entire range of efficient and electrified powertrains,” says the e-mail.
+In an e-mail sent to Motor1.com, VW says it will premiere the Mk8 on October 24 at a special event organized at home in Wolfsburg, Germany and scheduled to start at 18:00 CEST / 16:00 GMT / 12:00 EST. Under the banner of “Life Happens with a Golf,” the event will be all about the eighth iteration of the hugely popular compact hatchback and its aim to “set new standards with its unmistakable design, intelligent digitalization, networked assistance systems, and the entire range of efficient and electrified powertrains,” says the e-mail.

 Production of the new Golf has already commenced in Wolfsburg where the wagon will also be produced as a decision to move assembly of the more practical body style from the Zwickau plant in Germany.
 While the next Golf is coming to the United States, the SportWagen and its rugged Alltrack counterpart aren’t.
 The base model will also be a no-show, which means customers will have to step up to a GTI or the flagship R to get behind the wheel of a revamped Golf.